 by Not the “don’t deal with your personal problems while other people are around” kind of dirty laundry, but the “let’s clean some cloths” kind!
 To get us started, it is important we review the

 Not the “don’t deal with your personal problems while other people are around” kind of dirty laundry, but the “let’s clean some cloths” kind!

-The five Project Process Groups are called initiating, planning, executing, controlling and monitoring, and closing.
 During the life of any project, the project manager must take the time to focus vital attention to all five of these process groups.
-Each process group has what are called process “inputs and outputs,” and certain outputs become inputs for future processes!
+Each process group has what is called the process “inputs and outputs,” and certain outputs become inputs for future processes.
 An input includes anything required before a certain stage of a process group can begin, and an output is a product, result, or service generated by a certain process within a process group.
-Wow how exciting!
+Wow, how exciting!

 The Initiation Process Group: This process group is where the project manager defines the project’s purpose, identifies objectives and receives authorization to begin the project.
 Developing the project charter and the preliminary project scope statement are the two major outputs of initiation.
 Although a project charter is not necessary in this project, where the project manager is washing her own laundry, typically the project manager creates this document in order to receive authorization to begin the project from her stakeholders.